Check Out This List of POC Brands To Support This 4/20

 By clicking into this article you are confirming that you are 21+.

-As you stock up to celebrate 4/20 (responsibly, of course), we wanted to highlight some Black, Latinx, and other POC cannabis brands to consider supporting.
+As you stock up to celebrate 4/20 (responsibly, of course), we wanted to highlight some Black, Latinx, and other POC cannabis brands in your community to consider supporting.

 Black Owned Cannabis Brands

 Founded by Chris Ball, this Los Angeles based brand is “the first vertically integrated, minority-owned, Social Equity commercial cannabis facility” in the city.
-A company that is vertically integrated means that the business is self sustaining in that they grow and distribute their own products, which means that BFF has full control quality control over everything they produce.
+A company that is vertically integrated means that the business is self sustaining in that they grow and distribute their own products, which means that BFF has full control over everything they produce, ensuring that the quality of their products is top tier.
 Combine this with a company that’s working not just for themselves, but for their community, and you have a winning combination.

 Oakland based, Black owned, and woman led, DIOS Cannabis is more than just a brand.
 Founder Mahlate Hagos set out to take up space in an industry that was built off the backs of Black and brown folks, not just for herself but for other POC as well.
-In addition to creating DIOS Cannabis, Hagos also partnered up with Steep Hill Labs to create Social Equity as a way to “create and promote opportunities for ownership and meaningful participation in the cannabis industry, specifically for communities disproportionately targeted and criminalized in the War on Drugs.“
+In addition to creating DIOS Cannabis, Hagos also partnered up with Steep Hill Labs to create Social Equity as a way to give back to the community directly, by “creating and promoting opportunities for ownership and meaningful participation in the cannabis industry, specifically for communities disproportionately targeted and criminalized in the War on Drugs.“

 Latinx Owned Cannabis Brands